wbilibio/app-logistic-company/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Follow the instructions to run the API correctly:
+Follow the instructions to run the APP correctly:

 ### Installation